Cathy Downs: Biography

+Career

-She began her film career with small roles in State Fair (1945) and The Dolly Sisters (1945).
+Downs began her film career with small roles in State Fair (1945) and The Dolly Sisters (1945).
 In 1946, she played the title role in My Darling Clementine and Clifton Webb's unfaithful wife in The Dark Corner.
 Following the success of My Darling Clementine, Downs was cast in a prison drama For You I Die (1947), an Abbott and Costello comedy The Noose Hangs High, and several Western films.

-In 1947, Downs was dropped by Fox for unknown reasons, and was never employed by another major studio.
-In 1949, she participated in a later famous Life magazine photo layout, in which she posed with other up-and-coming actresses, Marilyn Monroe, Lois Maxwell, Suzanne Dalbert, Laurette Luez, Jane Nigh, and Enrica Soma.
+In 1947, Downs was dropped by Fox for unknown reasons and was never employed by another major studio.

+In 1949, she participated in a later famous Life photo layout, in which she posed with other up-and-coming actresses, Marilyn Monroe, Lois Maxwell, Suzanne Dalbert, Laurette Luez, Jane Nigh, and Enrica Soma.
 By the early 1950s, she was appearing in low-budget films, including some science-fiction (sci-fi) stories, including the 1958 sci-fi/fantasy Missile to the Moon.
 She appeared in a television episode of The Lone Ranger in 1952.

 She portrayed Ann Howe in the syndicated TV series The Joe Palooka Story (1954).
-In 1959, she portrayed "Amelia Roberts" in the episode "Marked Deck" (S1E21) of the western TV series Bat Masterson.
+In 1959, she portrayed Amelia Roberts in the episode "Marked Deck" of the Western TV series Bat Masterson.
 Downs worked sporadically on TV during the 1960s, with her final appearance in 1965 on Perry Mason as murder victim and title character Millicent Barton in "The Case of the Hasty Honeymooner".

 Downs has a star on the Hollywood Walk of Fame for her contribution to television, at 6646 Hollywood Boulevard.

 Personal life

 On October 8, 1949, in Las Vegas, Downs married Joe Kirkwood Jr., who played the character Joe Palooka in films and on TV.
 The couple divorced on February 24, 1955.

 On July 21, 1956, Downs married Robert M. Brunson, an electronics executive.
 They divorced on July 29, 1963.

-Downs died December 8, 1976 of cancer in Los Angeles, California.
+Downs died of cancer on December 8, 1976, in Los Angeles, California.

 She is interred at Woodlawn Cemetery, Santa Monica, California.